Flows and Views for Sentiment

-Updated by Bryan Chapman
+Updated by Andy Althouse

 Once Sentiment is enabled, you can automate how your team responds to emotional signals—surfacing tense moments early, recognizing positive interactions, and keeping conversations moving in the right direction.